Topology Only Pre-Training: Towards Generalised Multi-Domain Graph Models: Experiments

-\textbf{Features Included} By swapping the input head of the pre-trained model, as seen in Figure~\ref{fig:input-output-head}, arbitrary node and edge features can be included during transfer.
-To this end we replace the input head of our model with a three layer Multi-Layer Perceptron (MLP) for both node and edge features, then perform fine-tuning runs on our molecular datasets.
+We replace the input head of our model with a three layer Multi-Layer Perceptron (MLP) for both node and edge features, then perform fine-tuning runs on our molecular datasets.
 Table~\ref{tab:full-transfer-features-gin} presents the results of this transfer and fine-tuning.
-These tasks are assumed to require node and edge features to obtain good performance, and here positive transfer rates are similar to when no features are included, despite \method's exclusion of features during pre-training.
+These tasks are assumed to require node and edge features to obtain good performance, and here positive transfer rates are similar to when no features are included.
+This shows that the focus on structure during \method pre-training does not inhibit the use of feature-based information in downstream transfer.
 The \method-All and \method-Social models again demonstrate consistent positive transfer, and on most datasets their performance improves compared to when features were excluded.
-The same results are presented for different GNN backbones in Table~\ref{tab:chem-backbones-features} in the Supplemental Material, but perform no optimisation for these models, using hyperparameters from the GIN models here for the GAT and GCN models presented.
+The same results are presented for different GNN backbones in Table~\ref{tab:chem-backbones-features} in the Appendix, but we perform no optimisation for these models, using hyperparameters from the GIN models here for the GAT and GCN models presented.
 As such these results are included only for completeness.